 - Assign resources responsibilities outside of their expertise.

-- Ensure a lack of urgency by repeatedly cancelling or postponing project meetings.
+- Ensure a lack of urgency by repeatedly canceling or postponing project meetings.

 - Only have decision-makers in meetings inconsistently.